VictoriaBros/opq-js/README.md

 ### matchPrefix

+This allows including the `match_phrase_prefix` field which searches for documents matching the provided phrase.

 See example: [matchprefix.js](./examples/matchprefix.js)

 ### matchBool

+This allows including the `match_bool_prefix` field which analyzes the provided search string and creates a Boolean query.

 See example: [matchbool.js](./examples/matchbool.js)

 ### match

+This allows including the `match` field to perform full-text search.

 See example: [match.js](./examples/match.js)

 ### multimatch

+This allows including the `multimatch` field to search multiple fields in the index.
+By default, `fields` will be `*` which searches the fields specified in the index query.

 See example: [multimatch.js](./examples/multimatch.js)

 ### matchAll

+This allows including the `match_all` field that queries the entire index.

 ### term

+This allows including the `term` field.

 See example: [array.js#L9](./examples/array.js#L9)

 ### terms

+This allows including the `terms` field.

 See example: [array.js#L10](./examples/array.js#L10)

 ### withShould

+This allows include the `should` field which is equivalent to logical `or` operator.

 See example: [match.js#L9](./examples/match.js#L9)

 ### withMust

+This allows include the `must` field which is equivalent to logical `and` operator.

 See example: [siblings.js#L10](./examples/siblings.js#L10)

 ### withMustNot

+This allows include the `must_not` field which is equivalent to logical `not` operator.

 See example: [array.js#L19](./examples/array.js#L19)

 ### withBool

+This allows including the `bool` field that can be combined with `withMustNot`, `withMust`, `withShould` and `withFilter`.

 See example: [siblings.js#L11](./examples/siblings.js#L11)

 ### withQuery

+This allows including the `query` field.

 See example: [array.js#L23](./examples/array.js#L23)

 ### withFilter

+This allows including the `filter` field.

 See example: [filter.js](./examples/filter.js)